sensei-hacker/inavwiki/iNav-CLI-variables.md

-Cleanflight CLI variables related to navigation features
+iNAV CLI variables related to navigation features

 All iNAV calculations are done in cm, cm/s and cm/s^2.